HamedMP/DemoGameCpp/README.md

 ```

 ## Usage

+The code has been tested under ubuntu 16.04 using qtcreator 4.2 and CMake 3.5.1.
-Clone the repository:
+To access the program, clone the repository:
 ```
 $ git clone https://github.com/MarcosBernal/DemoGameCpp
 ```

 You can use either the CMakelist.txt or the Makefile to build the program.
 In case of using Makefile:
 ```
-make linux
+make
 make run
 ```